Providing accessible services and information to Ontarians is an important part of what we do at the Ontario Public Service.

 Accessibility in the Ontario Public Service

-The OPS is committed to creating an accessible organization by removing barriers for people with disabilities.
-This includes people who work with the OPS, many others across the province such as volunteers and service organizations, and members of the public who use our services every day.
+The Ontario Public Service (OPS) is committed to creating an accessible organization by removing barriers for people with disabilities whether they work in the OPS, do business with the Ontario government or are members of the public who use our services every day.

 Ontario Public Service Statement of Commitment